 To our valued clients:

 As you are aware, MG has become one of the premier merchants of non-ferrous metals.
-This has been accomplished by offering innovative solutions to our customers.
-Continuing this trend we have joined another leader in innovation-Enron Corporation.
-As part of the Enron organization, we will maintain our high level of service and expand our service and product offerings to you.
+We have achieved this market position by offering innovative solutions to our customers.
+In an effort to continue this trend we have joined another leader in innovation -- namely, Enron Corp..
+As part of Enron, we hope to not only maintain our high level of services, but to expand our service and product offerings to you.

 Enron is one of the world’s leading electricity, natural gas and communications companies.
-It owns approximately $46 billion in energy and communications assets, and is developing an intelligent network platform to facilitate online business.
-Enron produces electricity and natural gas, develops, constructs and operates energy facilities worldwide, and delivers physical commodities and financial and risk management services to customers around the world.
+The company, with revenues of $40 billion in 1999 and $30 billion for the first six months of 2000, produces electricity and natural gas, develops, constructs and operates energy facilities worldwide, delivers physical commodities and financial and risk management services to customers around the world, and is developing an intelligent network platform to facilitate online business.
+Further, Enron has been ranked by Fortune magazine as “America’s Most Innovative Company” for the fifth year in a row.

 Because of the synergies between MG and Enron, MG will become a strategic core business unit of Enron.
 As part of Enron, we will operate under the new name of Enron Metals and will supplement our current resources with the financial, physical, and intellectual capital resources available at Enron.